 If we strive after purity, even the flow of our thought emitted in one second will have a life-creating effect.
 It is in our hands to give the energies that emanate from us destructive or constructive qualities.
 It is up to us whether we concentrate and preserve our powers and energies or whether we scatter and waste them.
 The importance of this is obvious not only for our health and life expectancy, but also for the corresponding effect on our surroundings.

 Rather than misuse, waste, and dissipate our energies, let us use them for nobler purposes.
 Avoiding unloving thoughts, let us practice thought-discipline, focusing our efforts in such a way that we shake off the chains of our thoughts through systematic and intensive self-control and self-discipline in order to obtain conscious connection with the pure powers and energies of our true selves and spiritual egos.

-(Reprinted from Sunrise magazine December 1992/January 1993.
+(From Sunrise magazine December 1992/January 1993.
 Copyright © 1993 by Theosophical University Press; condensed from an address given on July 21 at the Theosophical Friendship Meeting held under the auspices of The Theosophical Society (Pasadena) at the Volksabdij, Ossendrecht, The Netherlands, July 18-23, 1991)